ioBroker/ioBroker.admin/README.md

 * (foxriver76) fixed problem with discovery dialog
 * (foxriver76) object browser now validates setting state of type number
 * (foxriver76) allow to specify unique columns for tables
+* (foxriver76) fix crash on invalid states, which are missing the property `common.role`

 ### 6.9.2 (2023-09-01)
 * (foxriver76) show info, if server time differs from client time